regev123/Shortify/README.md

 1. **common** - Shared code (builds first)
 2. **create-service** - Depends on common
 3. **lookup-service** - Depends on common
+4. **api-gateway** - Independent module (no dependency on common)

 Both services include the `common` module JAR as a dependency.
+The API Gateway is independent and routes requests to the services.

 ## 🎯 Key Design Decisions